It looks harmless enough.

 Because this starts with something familiar and social, many people don’t realize it’s phishing until accounts are already compromised.
 Plus, scammers then use your email and name to trick friends and family into trusting more fake e-vites from your account.

-Legitimate Paperless Post Emails Will Never:
+Legitimate Evite Emails Will Never:

 - Include .EXE attachments